vishwin/vishwin.info-http/vishwin_http/pages/Hackathons.md

 ## YHack&nbsp;2015
 _6&ndash;8&nbsp;November 2015, Yale University, New Haven, CT_

 We built a car that picked up and drove shoes to wheelchair level for disabled veterans.
+It fell apart before it could pick up its first shoe.

 ## HackUMass&nbsp;2015
 _23&ndash;25&nbsp;October 2015, University of Massachusetts Amherst, Amherst, MA_